What Is Intrapreneurship In Business? (2023)

 Problem-solvers

 Innovators are excellent problem-solvers.
 After all, innovation is the pursuit to offer an elegant solution to an existing problem.
 Along the way, there will be various challenges that an intrapreneur must face.
-With a problem-solving mindset, the intrapreneur rises to these challenges and comes up with effective solutions to address them.
+With a problem-solving mindset, the intrapreneur rises to these challenges and comes up with effective solutions to address them and innovate.

 Risk takers